supercid/techdocs-wiki-tmp/Product-Tagging.md

   <span class="categories">/interior/towels</span>
 </div>
 ```

+### Tagging the categories

+Categories must always be delimited by a slash.
+For example, `/Home/Accessories` is a valid category while `Home > Accessories` is not.

 > **Note:** There are a few product attributes that need to be annotated in a certain format.
 > Currency: ISO-4471 format eg. USD, EUR, SEK etc. <br>
 > Availability: Instock, Outofstock, Discontinued